mrkcass/mechanizedAI/thermal_camera/readme.md

 #
 **Functional Description**
 THERMCAM is a 64 pixel thermal camera mounted at the center of the gimbal camera mount.
-The camera can detect temperature differences between 0 and 80 degrees celcius with n +/- 2.5 degree celcius accuracy.
+The camera can detect temperature differences between 0 and 80 degrees celsius with n +/- 2.5 degree celsius accuracy.
 The sensor is arranged as an array in a square 8x8 orientation.
 Data and configuration is transmitted and received over I2C at a maximum rate of 400 kbits per second.
 The sensor array is updated at 10 hz. and can be configured to provide an interupt when motion is detected.
 Data is returned